 Major holidays have always commanded major retail promotions, however tenuous the link.
-Now firmly established as a seasonal tradition, Black Friday is one of the biggest shopping events of the year and saw revenues exceeding $9 billion in 2020.
-With online retailer revenues further boosted by Cyber Monday deals, the last weekend in November (or ‘Cyber Weekend’ as it’s now known) is a time carved out for online bargain hunters.
+Now firmly established as a seasonal tradition, Black Friday is one of the biggest shopping events of the year and saw revenues reaching $8.9 billion in 2021.
+With online retailer revenues further boosted by Cyber Monday deals, the last weekend in November (or 'Cyber Weekend' as it's now known) is a time carved out for online bargain hunters.

 What does it take to successfully deliver email to the inbox?

 Black Friday online buying surged 22% in 2020, making us wonder just how many emails are sent out over the whole period by sales-hungry marketers.
 From promotions to order confirmation to delivery, each step in the modern purchasing process involves an email.

 The success of Black Friday campaigns relies heavily on emails making their way through to customer inboxes.
 But with almost one in five emails landing in spam folders, the problem of poor email deliverability has rocketed to the top of marketers’ priority list.

 Too many retailers risk ending up in the dreaded spam folder

 The spam folder was invented to trap both unwanted emails and those pesky phishing attacks that aim to steal your data, money or both.
 And it’s the latter that is now the top cybersecurity concern for organizations.
 However, this cyber safety-first approach also catches out retailers that aren't sending anything malicious, but also aren't taking the steps necessary to prove the emails coming from their domain are legitimate.